CoinFabrik/scout/docs/docs/detectors/20-ink-version.md

 ### What it does

-Warns you if you are using an old version of ink!.
+Warns you if you are using an old version of `ink!`.

 ### Why is this bad?

-Using an old version of ink! can be dangerous, as it may have bugs or security issues.
+Using an old version of `ink!` can be dangerous, as it may have bugs or security issues.

 ### Example